dounai2333/CSNS-Chinese-Localization/README.md

 You may want to try [Pre-release 1.3 with huge performance issues](https://github.com/dounai2333/CSNS-Chinese-Localization/releases/tag/1.3).

-Also i'm looking for help for 1.3, [start a new pull request here](https://github.com/dounai2333/CSNS-Chinese-Localization/compare)!
+Also i'm looking for help to solve about performance issues,

+if you want to help me, fork my project, do some changes, then [start a new pull request](https://github.com/dounai2333/CSNS-Chinese-Localization/compare)!

 ### How to use?
 1. Make sure your game language is English